Standard Air Lines Flight 897R: Survivors

 Actress Caren Marsh Doll was among the survivors of the crash.
 She recalled "I heard screams and a fire crackling....Then I remember a woman grabbed my arm.
 She was wonderful.
 I heard her say 'Let's get out of here'.
 She dragged me out of the plane and into the brush."
+Members of the religious cult WKFL, led by Krishna Venta, were involved in the rescue operations, giving them national prominence.

 Aftermath

-Due to regulation violations, Standard Air Lines was ordered to cease non-scheduled operations, and it merged with Viking Air Lines to form North American Airlines shortly afterwards.
+The crash happened only a week before the effective date of the revocation, by the Civil Aeronautics Board (CAB), of Standard's economic authority to operate due to failure to adhere to CAB regulations.

+At the time, the CAB tightly regulated almost all US commercial air transport.
+It was also the federal body that investigated aircraft accidents, so it produced the official accident report for this accident.